rnb19158/PH550-Supplementary/README.md

 ### Quick Start
 For stable pattern formation in BEC-cavity simulations:
-1. Monitor the optical saturation parameter (σ) - adjust if instabilities occur
+1. Monitor the optical saturation parameter (σ) - adjust if instabilities occur, and increase pump amplitude incrementally until pattern forms.
-2. Use 512×512 spatial grid for sufficient resolution
+2. Use 512×512 spatial grid for sufficient resolution, lower grid resolution will result in pre-mature pattern collapse.
 3. Start with relaxation tolerance 10^-4 for parameter exploration
-4. Refine to 10^-6 for publication-quality results
+4. Refine to 10^-6 for high precision results

 ### Common Issues and Solutions
 - **Numerical instabilities**: Adjust σ value to balance competing interactions